.aac

 • VLC Media Player

-• VLC Mobile
+• VLC for Mobile

 Check the "Software Compatibility" section above for a complete list of programs that can open .aac files on different operating systems.